 Este software es de código abierto.
 Las siguientes personas han contribuido a este plugin.Colaboradores

-"SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress" ha sido traducido a 2 idiomas locales.
+"SSL Zen – Free SSL Certificate & HTTP/SSL to HTTPS/SSL Redirect WordPress Plugin" ha sido traducido a 2 idiomas locales.
 Gracias a los traductores por sus contribuciones.

 ¿Interesado en el desarrollo?

 - Please update immediately if you downloaded 4.5.2.
 Included missing file from Freemius SDK that broke the plugin.

 - Updated Freemius SDK to 2.5.10

 - Fixed a bug that was displaying HTML code in the plugin instead of plain text